navcoin/NavHub/content/how-to-guide/tutorial-2/index.md

 draft: false
 type: "how-to-guide"
 feature_image: "images/TUTE-2.jpg"
-feature_text: "Learn how to preview the website on your computer (MacOS)"
+feature_text: "Learn how to preview the website on your computer"
 ---

 ### How to preview the website on your computer (MacOS)